CCCSBuffet/pk_1810_practice/args.md

 `args2.cpp` shows enumerating command line arguments in a more advanced way and serves only as a teaser for your future understanding of scary pointers.
 Hint: pointers are not scary.

-## How do you get to command line arguments if you are not using the command line?
+## How you get to command line arguments if you are not using the command line

 The project properties in `xcode` and `Visual Studio` allow for adding command line aguments.
 It isn't as convenient as using a command line, but it can be done and makes testing programs easier.
 In `xcode`, edit the `Run / Debug` scheme.
 In `Visual Studio`, edit the project's properties under `Debugging`.